 - If the rest of your team’s contact with the terminated individual is casual or infrequent, it’s OK to tell them the next day.

 Firing an employee early or late in the day is often less uncomfortable for everyone, as fewer people are likely to be present in the office at those times.

 The medium you use also depends on the rest of your team’s relationship with the person who has been fired.

 - If the person was a close associate or if your company is small, a quick, casual meeting in a common area is usually best.

-- If the person did not work closely with your team, if your company is large or if the terminated individual was an executive, email might be fine.
+- If the person did not work closely with your team, if your company is large or if the individual was an executive, a termination email to staff might be fine.